 Does It Allow for Dietary Restrictions or Preferences?

 Vegetarians and vegans: Though the core diet is anchored in plenty of animal products -- lean meat, fish, eggs, and probiotic-rich dairy products are emphasized -- there are plenty of substitutions that can be made, among them tofu, rice protein powder, and soy milk.

 Low-salt diet: The diet recommends low-salt foods.

 What Else You Should Know

 Cost: None beyond your groceries.
-However, You could choose is the “Accelerate 17” program which available for purchase.
+However, You could choose the “Accelerate 17” program, which is available for purchase.
 Contains similar principles of the 17 Day Diet.

 What Dr. Melinda Ratini Says:

 Experts are mixed on metabolism-revving claims such as Moreno’s.
 And research on the use of probiotics as a weight loss aid or general wellness booster is growing.
 But what’s certain is that the diet is anchored in whole foods, regular exercise, and other good habits that can help achieve lasting weight loss and weight maintenance.

 Weight loss and exercise are proven ways to help prevent and treat heart disease and diabetes.
 They also help keep blood pressure under control and help raise good HDL cholesterol and lower bad LDL cholesterol.
 Throw in the plan’s emphasis on low-fat and low-salt foods, and you can lower your risk even more.